 (ii) If the answer is “No”, please explain.

-States are invited to provide additional information on how many requests for assistance for the purpose of tracing of firearms, parts and components and ammunition has their country received in the past three years, and how many requests has your country submitted to other countries in the past three years?
+States are invited to provide additional information[, on a voluntary basis, (US; Not needed: Mexico, EU)] on how many requests for assistance for the purpose of tracing of firearms, parts and components and ammunition has their country received in the past three years, and how many requests has your country submitted to other countries in the past three years?

 If possible, please inform also about the countries with which your country had most active or passive tracing cooperation over the past five years.
 Please describe also the channels of cooperation utilized.